 Sometimes all that’s needed to take a video from good to great is some excellent background music.
 But royalties are expensive and many smaller video productions or creators can’t afford to pay them – that’s where royalty-free music comes in.

-In this post, we’ll show you the best places to find production music that you can use without running into the risk of breaching someone’s copyright.
+In this post, we’ll explore the best places to find great music that you can use for free or for various rates, depending on your budget.

 Royalty-free music licence types

-If you’re using free royalty-free music (there is such a thing), make sure it allows for commercial use.
-If it requires attribution, make sure the song and artist names are somewhere in the video.
+If you’re using free royalty-free music, make sure it allows for commercial use.
+If it requires attribution, include the song and artist names somewhere in your video or in the description.

-But without further ado, here are some of the best places to find royalty free music online.
+So, what are the best places to find royalty-free music online?

 Stock audio tracks in Clipchamp’s video editor

 The Clipchamp Create video editor features an extensive library of music that you can use in your video editing projects and publish online.
 You can search the library to find the type of music you need:

 Sign up for a free account and add your own music for free or browse the library – once you’ve found the perfect track add it to your video by upgrading your account to one of the cost-effective premium plans we offer.

 Other royalty-free music collections